 Building regulations approval is different from planning permission and some projects may require both.
 All builds must comply with the most up to date policies as set out by the UK Government and the Welsh Government, both of which comply with the Building Act of 1984.

-For the latest government information regarding building regulations follow the links.
+For the latest government information regarding building regulations follow the links below.